Domiii/self-asssessment-app/README.md

 ## TODO
-* Where statement on indices buggy, probably ignoring "simply encoding" parameter

 * bug: Safari layouting is broken!!!!
 * bug: child ordering is not by number but lexicographically
 * safety switch: Don't be able to delete concepts that have children
 * safety switch: Don't display trash can when adding stuff

+* Notification page
+** can see all recent activity on one page

 * submission system
-** Make submission form prettier and better
-** add new option to Concept + ConceptEditor: hasSubmission ** add notification when submission is submitted
-** add new symbols to markdown: google drive/slides, youtube video, scratch embed, (scratch w/ code?)
 ** simple YSIWYG MD editor

-* Notification page
-** can see all recent activity on one page
+** add new symbols to markdown: link, google drive/slides, youtube video, scratch project (can easily choose: embed mode and/or code)

 * feedback system
 ** teacher/admin can give written feedback on all submissions